Supermagnum/gr-sleipnir/README.md

 **IMPORTANT NOTICE**: This is AI-generated code.
 The developer has a neurological condition that makes it impossible to use and learn traditional programming.
 The developer has put in a significant effort.
 This code might not work properly.
 Use at your own risk.

+This code has not been reviewed by professional coders, it is a large task.
+If there are tests available in the codebase, please review those and their code.

 ---

 A Experimental GNU Radio-based digital voice mode designed for amateur radio narrowband FM (NFM) channel spacing, utilizing modern audio codecs for superior voice quality compared to traditional codec2 implementations.